 Medical drugs can be prescribed to relieve pain or reduce the development of the displaced tissue.
-However, there is currently no cure for endometriosis.
-If you are not planning to get pregnant now, your doctor might recommend that you take birth control pills in order to stop both ovulation and any endometriosis-related pain that you might be experiencing.
+However, there is currently no cure for get pregnant now, your doctor might recommend that you take birth control pills in order to stop both ovulation and any endometriosis-related pain that you might be experiencing.
 You might also be advised to take progestogens that will help reduce the growth of the endometrial tissue.

 In case of advanced endometriosis, surgery can be recommended to remove cysts, adhesions and nodules.

 What fertility treatments are available for those with endometriosis?